 Top Lightfast Watercolor Pigments!
 Build a professional versatile palette for unique color mixing.

 While I choose paints with lightfast ratings of LFI to LFII (or Blue Wool Scale 7-8, with a low of about 6 diluted) there are exceptions.
 PR122 Magenta is sometimes under-rated due to an outdated sample test marking it as LFIII in 1999.
-That is an error, since many modern brands have been thoroughly UV tested by myself, Golden and Handprint resulting in LFI masstone (LFII when diluted/BW7-8).
+That is an error, many modern brands have been thoroughly UV tested by myself, Golden and Handprint resulting in LFI masstone (LFII when diluted/BW7-8).
 You can not always rely on ASTM or manufacturer ratings.
 Another poorly rated example being PR177 Anthra Red, marketed as a replacement for the fugitive PR83 Alizarin Crimson.
-It turns out that it fades just as much in tints/diluted (LFIV fading for a pigment often labeled as LFI).
-This is likely due to a test in masstone, oil/acrylic/colored plastic for appliances or misinformation from the dry pigment source.
-There are other reasons for unexpected fading, read more on the fugitive list.
+It turns out that it fades just as much when diluted (LFIII-IV fading, labeled as LFI).
+Possibly due to a test of a superior sample or one done in masstone, oil/acrylic, or even misinformation from the dry pigment supplier.
+(More on the fugitive list.)

 I'll be listing each color in order of versatile mixing priority, with urgent colors listed sooner to help those looking to form the most compact limited palettes.
 I'll share my reasons for each color, but you may find that you require a different color priority due to the type of art you create.
 The needs of a botanical painter are different than a portrait, animal artist.
 Landscapes or abstract work may rely more on color separation and granulation.

 LIST - Brand suggestions and reasons for each color are further down, or click a color name to go to that part of the page: